return42/sphkerneldoc/linux_src_doc/include/drm/ttm/ttm_object_h.rst

     :param bool \*existed:
         Upon completion, indicates that an identical reference object already existed, and the refcount was upped on that object instead.

+    :param bool require_existed:
+        Fail with -EPERM if an identical ref object didn't already exist.

 .. _`ttm_ref_object_add.description`: